precimed/mixer/README.md

 ``BGMG_reference_data_11Msnps.mat`` contains information about linkage disequilibrium structure, extracted for EUR population from 1000 genomes project, phase 3.
 Additional details are given further below.
 ``all_chromosomes_multiallelic_replaced_with_AT.ref.gz`` contains a list of 11015833 variants that we use to fit UGMG and BGMG model, with additional hack to replace multiallelic SNPs with ``A/T`` to workaround limitations of ``sumstats.py`` script.
 The original reference file is also enclosed (all_chromosomes.ref.gz).
 It was produced after basic QC steps, applied to all SNPs from 1000 genomes project, phase 3.

+For further information about the reference file please refer to [out wiki pages](https://github.com/precimed/BGMG/wiki/How-to-create-a-reference-file).

 ## Prepare summary statistics

 First step is to convert summary statistics into `BGMG`-compatible format, using ``sumstats.py`` tool from ``python_convert`` repository.
 The following example shows how to convert Schizophrenia ([PGC, 2014, scz2.snp.results.txt.gz](https://www.med.unc.edu/pgc/results-and-downloads)) and Years of Education ([SSGAC, 2016, EduYears_Main.txt](https://www.thessgac.org/data)).